pixelink-support/pixelinkPythonWrapper/README.md

       buffer type allows Python wrapper to maintain similar efficiency as the Pixelink 4.0 API.
 Furthermore, the same data buffer instance can be passed from getNextFrame to formatImage function.

-* setPreviewSettings excluded arguments
-    - setPreviewSettings excluded use of hParent and childId equivalent parameters found in the Pixelink 4.0 API used on Windows.
-      They conflict with setPreviewState and setPreviewStateEx functionality and thus, their use is omitted.

-* setPreviewState and setPreviewStateEx excluded argument
-    - setPreviewState and setPreviewStateEx excluded use of phWnd equivalent parameter found in the Pixelink 4.0 API.
-      See the comment of setPreviewSettings above for additional information.

 Code Samples
 ------------